mer-a-o/lola-jedi/README.md

 # lola-jedi — LOLA: Lat/Lon OOPS Layer/Adapter

-LOLA is a minimal JEDI model interface for running `oops::HofX3D` and `oops::HofX4D` on regular latitude/longitude grids, with MERRA-2 as the primary target grid.
+LOLA is a minimal JEDI model interface for running `oops::HofX3D` and `oops::HofX4D` on regular latitude/longitude grids.
+The checked-in examples cover GEOS-CF/TEMPO HofX3D and MERRA-2-style 72-level model grids.
 It reuses the `mist::base` infrastructure from OOPS so that only file I/O and grid configuration need to be specified here.